ilknurm/take_home_task/README.md

 1. How many lines are in this file?
 2. How many “Z” Characters are in this file ?
-3. Find on which line  “Junior”, “Platform” and “Engineer” are on,not case sensitive.
+3. On which lines are  “Junior”, “Platform” and “Engineer” located,not case sensitive.
 4. Change “Junior” to “Senior”.